Performance Rugby Courses

 - Former Head Conditioner of Bristol Premiership Academy and now Senior Strength and Conditioning Coach with Bristol Rugby 1st XV

 - Andrew graduated from UWIC with a BSc (Hons) in Sport and Exercise Health.
 He is also a certified by the NSCA

-The course will offer a totally unique experience that will improve the individual as a rugby player and a person.
-The course will prepare the players for the season ahead, and give them all an outstanding head start in helping them to achieve their rugby goals.
+These courses will offer a totally unique experience that will improve the individual as a rugby player and a person.
+The courses will prepare the players for the season ahead, and give them all an outstanding head start in helping them to achieve their rugby goals.

-The scene will be set early on Monday morning when all players will be briefed on the make-up of the week, and its outcomes and goals.
+The scene will be set early on day 1 when all players will be briefed on the make-up of the course, and its outcomes and goals.
 The players will be encouraged to work within their teams to improve as individuals but also to create their own team ethos and culture and to positively embrace the team environment.

-As the week builds, the course will turn from coach-led to player-led, with the responsibility for rugby decision making becoming the players responsibility, and ultimately empowering them to think for themselves.
+As the course builds, the programme will turn from coach-led to player-led, with the responsibility for rugby decision making becoming the players responsibility, and ultimately empowering them to think for themselves.